Hopw Does a Search Engine Rank User-Generated Content on Web Pages?

-Generally, a method and apparatus provides for rating user generated content (UGC) with respect to search engine results.
-The method and apparatus includes recognizing a UGC data field collected from a web document located at a web location.
+Generally, a method and apparatus provide for rating user-generated content (UGC) concerning search engine results.
+The method and apparatus include recognizing a UGC data field collected from a web document located at a web location.

-The method and apparatus calculates: a document goodness factor for the web document; an author rank for an author of the UGC data field; and a location rank for web location.
-The method and apparatus thereby generates a rating factor for the UGC field based on the document goodness factor, the author rank and the location rank.
+The method and apparatus calculate: a document goodness factor for the web document; an author rank for an author of the UGC data field; and a location rank for web location.
+The method and apparatus thereby generate a rating factor for the UGC field based on the document goodness factor, the author rank, and the location rank.

-The method and apparatus also outputs a search result that includes the UGC data field positioned in the search results based on the rating factor.
+The method and apparatus also output a search result that includes the UGC data field positioned in the search results based on the rating factor.

-The first step towards ranking User Generated Content is the creation of a score for document goodness of a review, or a blog post, or a forum post, or other piece of UGC.
+The first step towards ranking User Generated Content is creating a score for document goodness of a review, or a blog post, or a forum post, or another piece of UGC.

 Some of the attributes that a search engine might look at in determining document goodness can include:

 - Frequency of posts before and after a document is posted;

 - Document’s contextual affinity with a parent document;

 - A number of page clicks/views for the document (if available);